ads-veltium/v-f-b-e-7/SDK/esp-idf/docs/en/security/flash-encryption.rst

   8. The device is then rebooted to start executing the encrypted image.
 The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

-.. only:: esp32c3

-  1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
-The ROM bootloader loads the firmware bootloader.

-  2. Firmware bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
-Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
-For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical Reference Manual <{IDF_TARGET_TRM_EN_URL}>`_.

-  3. Firmware bootloader uses RNG (random) module to generate an 256 bit key and then writes it into `BLOCK_KEYN` eFuse.
-The software also updates the ``KEY_PURPOSE_N`` for the block where the key were stored.
-The key cannot be accessed via software as the write and read protection bits for `BLOCK_KEYN` eFuse are set. ``KEY_PURPOSE_N`` field is write-protected as well.
-The flash encryption operations happen entirely by hardware, and the key cannot be accessed via software.

-  4. Flash encryption block encrypts the flash contents - the firmware bootloader, applications and partitions marked as ``encrypted``.
-Encrypting in-place can take time, up to a minute for large partitions.

-  5. Firmware bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
-Odd number of bits is set.

-  6. For :ref:`flash-enc-development-mode`, the firmware bootloader allows the UART bootloader to re-flash encrypted binaries.
-Also, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits are NOT write-protected.
-In addition, the firmware bootloader by default sets the eFuse bits ``DIS_DOWNLOAD_ICACHE``, ``DIS_PAD_JTAG``, ``DIS_USB_JTAG`` and ``DIS_LEGACY_SPI_BOOT``.

-  7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
-It also write-protects the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits.
-To modify this behavior, see :ref:`uart-bootloader-encryption`.

-  8. The device is then rebooted to start executing the encrypted image.
-The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

 During the development stage, there is a frequent need to program different plaintext flash images and test the flash encryption process.
 This requires that Firmware Download mode is able to load new plaintext images as many times as it might be needed.
 However, during manufacturing or production stages, Firmware Download mode should not be allowed to access flash contents for security reasons.